Police Department | 501 Neville St. Beckley, WV 25801 | 304-256-1720 | 304-256-1721

 Patrol officers are responsible for police protection of the city, responding for calls for service, and enforcement of local ordinances and state laws, as well as traffic enforcement and monitoring traffic problems.

 Patrol operates around the clock with three shifts of officers providing 24 hours of continuous coverage.
-The patrol division is commanded by Field Operations Capt.
-D.R.
-Bailey and three Shift Lieutenants.
+The patrol division is commanded by Capt.
+F. D Shelton. and three Shift Lieutenants.

 Lt.
 J.L McDaniel “A” Shift